Skip to content

 fluxbase kb documents abc123

-# Search knowledge base
+Search a knowledge base using semantic similarity.

 fluxbase kb search abc123 "how to reset password"